 Learn how to achieve seamless integration between Zendesk and Salesforce, step-by-step.

-Zendesk is a popular customer support platform used by many mid and large-sized companies.
-Its main aim is to improve customer relationships.
-It has a lot of tools like a helpdesk, email marketing, live chat, and customer engagement.
+Zendesk is a popular customer support platform that many mid-sized and large companies use to improve customer relationships.
+It has a lot of tools like a help desk, email marketing, live chat, and customer engagement.

 Salesforce is a cloud-based CRM platform that provides a single and shared view of the customer for different departments in the organization.
 It is customizable to adapt to different business needs and also has a variety of apps to make the customer experience better.

-Here, the first solution that comes to mind is for the teams to copy-paste information like tickets, customer queries, and feedback manually between different platforms.
-And then follow the updates through emails or phone calls thereon.
-This involves a waste of valuable time and introduces manual data entry errors.
+- Zendesk and Salesforce integration reduces the need for teams to manually copy-paste information from tickets, customer queries, and feedback between different platforms and then follow the updates through emails or phone calls.

-The teams can benefit the most from an automatic, real-time information exchange between them so they always have the latest information.
+- Teams can benefit from automatic, real-time information exchange.
 This will reduce errors and lead to a smooth information flow between them, leaving them free to work on improving the overall customer experience.

-Choosing the Right Solution for a Salesforce Zendesk Integration
+How to Choose the Right Salesforce Zendesk Integration

-To ensure your integration delivers its purpose, it’s necessary to consider a few points when it comes to choosing your integration technology.
+To ensure your integration delivers its purpose, consider a few points when choosing your integration solution.

-An integration tool should allow you to work in your trusted environment without having to worry about the other side.
-You should be able to control what you send to the other side and how you want to deal with data coming from the other side, independently.
+A Zendesk Salesforce integration tool should allow you to work in your trusted environment without having to worry about the other side.
+You should be able to control what you send to the other side and how you want to deal with data coming from there.

-In this case, a decentralized integration where each side has the autonomy to decide what information is sent and received will ensure you don’t send critical or insider information across by mistake.
-Security measures like encrypted file transfers and secure protocols for exchanging information are also important aspects to consider.
+In this case, a decentralized integration where each side has the autonomy to decide what information is part of the transfer will ensure you don’t send critical or insider information across by mistake.

 Flexibility